Divorce Coaching

 • Grieving and sadness

-• Communicating effectively with each other
+• Communicating effectively with each other; developing new, more effective communication patterns

 • Co-Parenting in Reality: Implementing the Joint Parenting Agreement